Mattao/flutter-demo/README.md

 # unit-converter-flutter

-A simple app for studying flutter.
+A simple app for learning flutter.